Srivastava23/ai-market-trend-analysis/README.md

 This project acknowledges several ethical considerations:

-1. **📊 Data Fairness**: Uses synthetic data to avoid real-market biases
+1. **📊 Data Fairness**: Uses synthetic data to avoid real-market biases.
-2. **🔍 Model Transparency**: Emphasis on interpretable metrics and visualizations
+2. **🔍 Model Transparency**: Emphasis on interpretable metrics and visualizations.
-3. **⚠️ Risk Disclosure**: Clear limitations stated for educational purposes
+3. **⚠️ Risk Disclosure**: Clear limitations stated for educational purposes.
-4. **🎓 Educational Focus**: Designed for learning, not actual trading
+4. **🎓 Educational Focus**: Designed for learning, not actual trading.

 ### Limitations

-- Training on synthetic data limits real-world applicability
+- Training on synthetic data limits real-world applicability.
-- No consideration of external factors (news, geopolitics)
+- No consideration of external factors (news, geopolitics).
-- Does not account for transaction costs or market impact
+- Does not account for transaction costs or market impact.
-- Assumes historical patterns in synthetic data
+- Assumes historical patterns in synthetic data.

 ---